 We have produced a range of guidance for GPs on the care of patients who have served in the armed forces, and their families.
-This has been developed in partnership with NHS England and NHS Improvement.
+This has been developed in partnership with NHS England.
 We are currently seeking input from Scotland and Wales.

 The toolkit sits alongside our Veteran Friendly Accreditation Scheme, which supports practices to meet veterans’ healthcare needs.